Table of Contents

-Histologically, the esophagus has the following 4 concentric layers (see the image below) :
+Histologically, the esophagus has the following 4 concentric layers (see image below):

 Mucosal layer (mucous membrane)

-The mucosa forms the innermost layer and is formed by a nonkeratinizing stratified squamous epithelium that is continuous with that of the pharynx.
-Mucosal epithelium changes from squamous cell epithelium to columnar cell epithelium at the gastroesophageal junction called “Z line” or squamocolumnar junction.
-It is subject to heavy mechanical strain.
+The mucosa forms the innermost layer and is formed by a non-keratinizing stratified squamous epithelium that is consistent with that of the pharynx.
+Mucosal epithelium changes from squamous cell epithelium to columnar cell epithelium at the gastroesophageal junction called the “Z line” or squamocolumnar junction.
+It is also subjected to heavy mechanical strain.

-Below the mucosa lies a smooth lamina propria that hosts capillaries and lymphatics, and a muscularis mucosae.
+Below the mucosa lies a smooth lamina propria that hosts capillaries, lymphatics, and muscularis mucosae.

 Side note on clinical presentations:

-This venous plexus is important for portocaval anastomoses, e.g. with cirrhosis of the liver.
+This venous plexus is important for portocaval anastomoses (e.g., with cirrhosis of the liver).
 If the portal system is under increased pressure, it finds already present anastomoses with the systemic circulation in which to dump blood to decrease that pressure.
 One of these connections is between gastric veins and esophageal veins.
 Esophageal varices may form.
 Esophageal varices are enlarged, sub-mucosal veins in the lower third of the esophagus.
 This condition occurs most often in people with serious liver diseases or represents a consequence of portal hypertension, commonly due to cirrhosis.
 Esophageal varices develop when normal blood flow to the liver is blocked by a blood clot or scar tissue in the liver.
 Patients with esophageal varices have a strong tendency to develop severe bleeding or hemorrhaging which, left untreated, can be fatal.

 The third layer is formed by circular and longitudinal muscle fibers.

-The proximal one-third of the esophagus consists primarily of striated muscle.
+The proximal 1/3 of the esophagus consists primarily of striated muscle.
 Smooth muscle predominates in the distal portion.

 Side note on clinical presentations:

-Laimer’s triangle: This is a missing piece of longitudinal muscle in the dorsocranial area of the esophagus; this weak spot can lead to an increase in intraluminal pressure and an outward eversion of the mucosa and submucosa in the muscular layer.
-This is then called pseudodiverticulum.
-It was named in 1877 by German pathologist Friedrich Albert von Zenker, and is commonly caller Zenker diverticulum.
-It can seen in elderly men complaining of regurgitation of undigested, malodorous food.
+Laimer’s Triangle: This is a missing piece of longitudinal muscle in the dorsocranial area of the esophagus; this weak spot can lead to an increase in intraluminal pressure and an outward eversion of the mucosa and submucosa in the muscular layer which is called pseudodiverticulum.
+It was named in 1877 by German pathologist, Friedrich Albert von Zenker, and is commonly caller Zenker diverticulum.
+It may be seen more frequently in elderly men who present with complaints about regurgitation of undigested, malodorous food.
 True diverticula are eversions of all wall layers.

 Note: True diverticula are eversions of all wall layers!

 The tunica adventitia is the shifting outer fascial layer that allows for free mobility of the esophagus while swallowing.
-It surrounds the esophagus and fills the spaces between the esophagus and surrounding organs, such as the trachea and bronchi, and the pleural.
+It surrounds the esophagus and fills the spaces between the esophagus and surrounding organs such as the trachea, bronchi, and pleural.
 The following are located here:

 Vascular Supply of the Esophagus